rocket-pool/RPIPs/RPIPs/RPIP-HoustonHotfix.md

 - Resolves Immunefi bug bounty submissions regarding the onchain voting system
 - Improves Protocol DAO quorum default guardrail value (currently set too high)
 - Fixes a couple of issues with Protocol DAO parameters
-- Refactored how the onchain voting system burns a veto'd proposer bond - now actually burns the RPL rather than transferring it to 0x0 address
+- Modifies how the onchain voting system burns a veto'd proposer bond - now actually burns the RPL rather than transferring it to 0x0 address
 - Changes the Scrub Penalty from being RPL based to ETH based
 - Miscellaneous housekeeping of parameter names to ensure consistency